 IfI miss or do not turn up for an appointment what happens?

 We require 24 hours notice of a cancellation.
-If you do not attend, we may charge a $30 fee.
+If you do not attend without notification, we will charge you the full amount for the appointment.
+Please note that we have a 24 hour answering machine.